Wayne Henderson (luthier): Career

 Henderson has been an acoustic instrument maker and repairer for nearly 50 years.
 However, this has not been his main source of income through the years.
 He briefly worked as a part time repairman at Gruhn Guitars in Nashville, Tennessee.
 Henderson also worked for thirty some odd years as a rural mail carrier, delivering mail all throughout southwest Virginia.
 During his time as a mail carrier, he would build instruments in the time that he was not delivering mail.
 In that time he would build five to ten instruments per year.
-Now that he is retired, he builds somewhere between twenty to thirty instruments per year.
+Now that he is retired, he builds somewhere between twenty and thirty instruments per year.
 Henderson has built quite the waiting list for one of his instruments.
 People often have to wait up to a decade until the completion of an instrument.
 He usually sells his guitars in the $3000 to $5000 range, and on the open market they can go for $20,000 to $30,000, which is one of the reasons why he has acquired such a waiting list.

 Henderson has built guitars for many notable musicians such as Tommy Emmanuel, Doc Watson, Peter Rowan, Gillian Welch, Ricky Skaggs, Vince Gill, Eric Clapton, and many others.

 The book Clapton's Guitar: Watching Wayne Henderson Build the Perfect Instrument (2005) outlined the process by which Henderson built a guitar for Eric Clapton.
 In 2008 he was the subject of an Appalshop documentary, From Wood to Singing Guitar.

 As well as being a world renowned instrument maker, he has also become well known for his guitar playing ability.
 Henderson is also a fingerstyle guitar player, and was influenced by his older cousin Estil C. Ball.
 He was featured as part of the "Masters of the Steel String Guitar" tour and has traveled internationally with the United States Information Agency.
 He also performed at Carnegie Hall and the Smithsonian Institution and for "America's Reunion" during the 1992 presidential inauguration.